A Tax Health Check Up for Canadian Expats

 Departure From Canada

 Have you filed a "departure" return indicating your change of residency from Canada?
-This will help exit you from the Canadian tax system.
+This will help exit you from the Canadian tax system and there are also various disclosures and elections that may need to submitted based on your Canadian assets.

 Earning Rental Income